 Schedule of Payments

-BACS payments are made on the following days for each of Heathrow's individual legal entities.
+BACS payments are made on the following days.
 Funds are normally received into the Supplier account two days following the day of the payment run.

-Remittance advice are sent by post email to the postal email address provided at the time of Supplier set-up.
+Remittance advice is sent by post email to the postal email address provided at the time of Supplier set-up.

 Oracle iSupplier - getting started